questdb/c-questdb-client/questdb-rs/README.md

 # QuestDB Client Library for Rust

 Official Rust client for [QuestDB](https://questdb.io/), an open-source SQL database designed to process time-series data, faster.

 The client library is designed for fast ingestion of data into QuestDB via the InfluxDB Line Protocol (ILP).

 * [QuestDB Database docs](https://questdb.io/docs/)
 * [ILP docs](https://questdb.io/docs/reference/api/ilp/overview/)

 ## Getting Started

-To start using `questdb-rs` add it to your `Cargo.toml`:
+To start using `questdb-rs`, add it to your `Cargo.toml`:

 ```toml
 [dependencies]